-The psychologist is at the disposal of the student for scheduled meetings during her presence in school to provide support him regarding personal concerns.
+The psychologist is at the disposal of the students for scheduled meetings during her presence in school to provide support regarding personal concerns.
 A report will be drawn up with the family after the session.

 The psychologist and the counsellor may organise discussions about personal development if needed.

 Ask about your privacy

 There are some instances where a school counsellor has to let other people know about your situation.
 It’s a good idea to talk to your school counsellor about your rights around privacy before you start the session.
 For more information, check out confidentiality.

 For further information, students and parents are invited to contact Mrs Benedicte Kami, School Counsellor, at firstname.lastname@example.org